overhide/overhide/docs/glossary.md

 #### invitee

-A user who does not subscribe to the broker instance but does subscribe to a service furnishing data on the broker instance.
+A user who does not subscribe to the broker instance but likely subscribes to a service furnishing data on the broker instance.

+An invitee is always invited to interact with a broker on behalf of an actual broker subscriber.
 The service does pay subscription fees to the broker.

+An invitee is authenticated as owning a valid address on an accepted remuneration provider.

 The service may allow some *datastore-keys* to be written to or published to by the invitee.
+The service may restrict access to its *segment-keys* pending sufficient transactions from the invitee address to the service address.